brachtlab/mephisto-heterozygosity-analysis/README.md

      ```
 - **Step 1.5.4**: Using ggplot2 in R to visualize 'ALT-Fraction Alternative Variant: Parent vs. Child' figures.

-# 2. Calling-Recombinant-Reads
+# 2. Calling Recombinant Reads

-This pipeline performs variant calling and recombination detection by mapping reads to a genome, filtering SNPs, and analyzing recombination events from forward and reverse genome alignments.
+This pipeline performs recombination detection in reads from a sam file.
 Below are the steps and scripts used in the process:

-### 1. Map Reads to Genome:
+### 2.1 Map Reads to Genome:
 - If you haven't already, follow step 1 above to map reads reads onto the (haploid) genome, generating the following SAM files:
   - `P3.sam`
   - `P3.1.sam`
   - `P3.3.sam`
 -Then, follow steps 2-4 above, to generate .vcf files for the next step.

-### 2. Identify the snps in haplotype 2:
+### 2.2 Identify the snps in haplotype 2:
 - Call P3 variants by running `parseVCF-highConfidenceSNPs.py`, ensuring at least 5 reads support both reference and alternative allele calls.
 Input is FILENAME.vcf and output is FILENAME.vcf_high-conf-snps.txt.
  ```bash
      ./parseVCF-highConfidenceSNPs.py P3.3.vcf
  ```
-### 3. Filter SNPs:
+### 2.3 Filter SNPs:
 - Use `filter-text-files.py` to filter the SNPs.
 Input is FILENAME.vcf_high-conf-snps.txt and output is FILENAME.vcf_high-conf-snps.txt_snps_only.txt
  ```bash
      ./filter-text-files.py P3.3.vcf_high-conf-snps.txt
  ```

-### 4. Add Genomic Context:
+### 2.4 Add Genomic Context:
 - Run `add-context_fixed.py` to add genomic context to the SNP file.
 (Context is the previous 7 bp and 12 bp relative to the snp.
 Both are used for identifying snps within the reads using find-recombination.py.)
 Input is FILENAME.vcf_high-conf-snps.txt_snps_only.txt and the genome.fasta, and output is FILENAME.vcf_high-conf-snps.txt_snps_only.txt_contextFIXED.txt
 ```bash
      ./add-context_fixed.py P3.3.vcf_high-conf-snps.txt_snps_only.txt genome.fasta
  ```
-### 5. Detect Forward Recombination Events:
+### 2.5 Detect Forward Recombination Events:
 - Run `find-recombination.py` which requires the SAM file (containing the reads and their mapping positions) along with the snp file (FILENAME.vcf_high-conf-snps.txt_snps_only.txt_contextFIXED.txt).
 The output is SAMFILE.sam_reads_calls2.txt.
 ```bash
      ./add-context_fixed.py P3.3.vcf_high-conf-snps.txt_snps_only.txt genome.fasta